White-Diamond/OCTOGON/Octogon_Login/templates/login_readme.md

    - Fontawesome Version: 4.7.0

 ## How to Run It?<br>
-   - Follow these instructions to run the server:
+   - Follow these instructions to run the server for the first time:
       - follow [these](https://pip.pypa.io/en/stable/installing/) instructions if you don't have pip installed
       - pip install pipenv
       - pipenv install django
       - pipenv shell
+      - python manage.py migrate
+      - python manage.py runserver

+    - Follow these instructions once you have already installed everything above:
       - python manage.py migrate
       - python manage.py runserver